rvesse/airline/docs/guide/practise/prompts.md

 Double scalingFactor = prompt.promptForOption(false);
 ```

-Here we are prompting for a scaling factor as a `Double`, since `Double` values can be written down in multiple ways e.g. `1`, `1.0`, `0.1e1` etc we use `ValueMatcher` to match the prompt response to one of our valid options
+Here we are prompting for a scaling factor as a `Double`, since `Double` values can be written down in multiple
+ways e.g. `1`, `1.0`, `0.1e1` etc we use `ValueMatcher` to match the prompt response to one of our valid options

 ### Formatters

 Formatters, defined via the `PromptFormatter` interface, display actual prompts to the user.
-Airline provides two implementations of this:
+Airline provides two
+implementations of this out of the box:

 - `QuestionFormat` which displays a simple question prompt
 - `ListFormat` which displays a list of options for the user to select from